UPMC Williamsport (112)

 Community Resources

-Heartworks Grief Support Group is a family-based support program for grieving children, teens and their families.
+Heartworks Grief Support Group is a family-based support program for grieving children, teens and their families held at UPMC Williamsport’s Divine Providence Campus

-Grief Support Groups hosted by UPMC Home Health Care & Hospice offers weekly meetings across the region.
+Grief Support Groups hosted by UPMC Home Health Care & Hospice offers weekly meetings across the North Central Pa.

-NAMI North Central PA Peer Support Group a free, peer-led support group for any adult who has experienced symptoms of a mental health condition.
+NAMI North Central PA Peer Support Groups offer free, monthly, peer-led groups, including survivors of suicide loss, and Williamsport and Lock Haven groups for any adult who has experienced symptoms of a mental health condition.

 Pennsylvania Office of Victim Advocate (OVA) social worker led support groups to help survivors of crime and violence build resiliency.